KomputeProject/kompute/README.md

         { tensorA, tensorB },
         shader); // "shader" explained below, and can be glsl/spirv string or path to file

     // 3.
-Sync results from GPU memory to print the results mgr.evalOpDefault<kp::OpTensorSyncLocal>({ tensorA, tensorB })
+Map results back from GPU memory to print the results mgr.evalOpDefault<kp::OpTensorSyncLocal>({ tensorA, tensorB })

     // Prints the output which is A: { 0, 1, 2 } B: { 3, 4, 5 }